 Early Admission: Occasionally a few students who have not yet graduated from secondary school are admitted to Macalester at the end of their junior year.
 Among the major considerations for early admission are the judgments of the Admissions Committee, the secondary school principal or college advisor, and the school faculty concerning the candidate’s maturity and qualifications to do distinguished work in college.
 An interview is almost always necessary.
 The Regular Application process should be used by students seeking early admission to Macalester.

 Transfer Credit: For students admitted to Macalester through the first-year admissions program, Macalester will accept for credit no more than the equivalent of twenty Macalester credits from courses earned at a college or university prior to matriculation at Macalester.
 Summer session college credits, Minnesota Post-Secondary Education Options Program credits, International Baccalaureate credits, and Advanced Placement Program credits are included under this limitation.
-(The only exception to this limitation applies to students who have achieved the equivalent of twenty-four Macalester credits solely through College Board Advanced Placement Examinations.)
 Credits earned through Advanced Placement, International Baccalaureate or GCE A-Level examinations cannot be used to meet the college’s general distribution requirements.

 College- or university-level courses must be taken directly at the college or university from which the credit is granted.
 Macalester will not award credit for courses which were taken in secondary school, or which were used to satisfy any of the requirements for graduation at the student’s secondary school.